Tom Garcia-Sanchez

 Contact

-The easiest way to contact me is via email: tom.garcia-sanchez@imt-nord-europe.fr
+The easiest way to contact me is via email: tom.garcia-sanchez@imt-nord-europe.fr.
+I may also be found in my office E105N in the IMT building of the Villeneuve d'Ascq university campus.

 Publications